KokoiRuby/generickit/slice/Readme.md

 func Generator[T any](sl []T) <-chan T
 ```

-A Python featured yield-like generator implmented by Go using Channel.
+A Python featured yield-like generator implmented by Go using goroutine & channel.

 Example: